Mulwor/note-app/0_interview/on-english/js/3-week/add.md

 </details>

 <details>
-<summary>- What are the rules for naming variables and functions?</summary>
+<summary>What are the rules for naming variables and functions?</summary>

 For naming variables, we should use Latin letters and make them meaningful — like age, surname.
 We can use digits but not at the beginning (they can be in the middle or at the end).
 We can also use underscore - `_` and dollar sign `$`.